The Vitralogy Guide to Daily Building Rounds and Facility Maintenance

 No matter the industry in which you’re operating, a facility is only as good as its daily maintenance rounds.
-From visual boiler inspections to testing fire alarms, these everyday reviews make the difference between constantly playing catch up performing expensive reactive maintenance or running a smooth ship.

 Think about it this way: Reactive, aka breakdown, maintenance addresses failing or damaged equipment.
 To remediate, you’re looking at downtime, costly part replacement, and even overtime.

 Developing a facility maintenance program is no small task, so we put together this ultimate guide to daily building rounds and facility maintenance to help.

 The goal of facility maintenance is to optimize operations and improve quality, thereby increasing productivity and profitability of the core business.
 When you don’t conduct regular facility maintenance, small problems can arise and large problems can get missed, leading to equipment downtime and other costly issues.